microsoft/vscode-docs/docs/cpp/enable-logging-cpp.md

    ![Log filter selector](images/cpp/log-filter-selector.png)

-## Enable logging for the debugger
+## Enable logging for the debug adapter
-Enabling logging for the debugger will show communication information between VS Code and our extension and between our extension and the debugger.
+Enabling logging for the debug adapter will show communication information between VS Code and our extension and between our extension and the debug adapter.

 ### Logging for `MI` debuggers